And we are back right here at a cutting edge of societal evolution.

 Geneva Convention.

-Uh so this means that civilians in Iraq are also unarmed.
+So this means that civilians in Iraq are also unarmed.

 Right?

-Uh no, it doesn't.
+No, it doesn't.

 That's my point.

-We sit around and we obey the Geneva conventions.
+We sit around and we obey the Geneva Conventions.

 I'll read this during the break.

-I have to run here, Renee.
+I have to run here.

-Thanks very much for the phone call.
+Renee, thanks very much for the phone call.

 Appreciate it.

-Try this headline sensing weakness.
+Try this headline, sensing weakness.

 Senate Democrats see strength in bucking the president.

-No Democrats don't attack.
+Note, Democrats don't attack.

 They buck.